 Medical bills can result in garnished wages if there is a legal settlement for debt collection.
 Most states legally allow garnishment for creditors and debt collectors if they obtain a court order.
 Understand your rights under the FTC Fair Debt Collection Practices Act against abusive practices.
 It is federal law that a creditor cannot illegally threaten seizure or garnishment.

 Wages are garnished after taxes are deducted.
 The amount that can be garnished will also depend on an employee's weekly disposable earnings and the state or federal minimum wage.
 If an employee's income is too low, wage garnishment may not be an option.
 Certain court orders, tax debts, child support and alimony may not be held to the same limitations.

 For child support and alimony, 50 percent of an employee’s disposable income can be garnished, and this amount can extend to 60 percent if the garnishee has no other dependents or spouse.
 Additionally, 5 percent extra can be included if payments are in arrears, according to the U.S. Department of Labor.
 Federal student loan debt can be garnished up to 15 percent of disposable income per StudentAid.gov.
 Most other debts are capped at 25 percent of disposable income.

-If you are a debtor who has received noticed that your pay will be garnished or has already started being garnished, there are a couple of steps you can take to stop it.
-The first is to contact the creditor and try to work out an alternative payment plan.
-If that doesn’t work, consider filing bankruptcy because it may stop the garnishment of wages depending on the debt, the type of bankruptcy and state laws.
+If you are a debtor with a garnishment order or with wages currently being garnished, there are a couple of steps you can take to stop it.
+The first is to contact the creditor to work out an alternative payment plan.
+If that doesn’t work, consider filing bankruptcy to stop the wage garnishment – the viability of this option will depend on the debt, type of bankruptcy and state laws.